Building Specifications in the Event-B Institution: The Semantics of Specification Languages

 \subsection{Modularisation of specifications}

 In his semantics for Z, Spivey notes that while ordinary mathematical reasoning is similar to software specification, the latter has the additional problem of scale.
 In this context, dealing with modularisation, including naming and structuring constructs, assumes increased importance.
-In modular software engineering, a system is decomposed into multiple independent \textit{modules} that can be recomposed at a later stage to form the entire system \cite{ghezzi2002fundamentals}.
-There are a multitude of benefits to this approach including an ease of code maintenance, code reuse and enabling multiple engineers to work on different components of the same system in parallel.
+In modular software engineering, a system is decomposed into multiple independent \textit{modules} that can be recomposed at a later stage to form the entire system~\cite{ghezzi2002fundamentals}.
+There are a multitude of benefits to this approach including ease of code maintenance, code reuse and enabling multiple engineers to work on different components of the same system in parallel.

-In general, formal specification languages utilise refinement as their main modularisation technique with support for other modularisation features typically added after the language has been defined \cite{ehrig1992introduction,kesten1998modularization}.
+Although intended to provide support for provably correct stepwise development, formal refinement has been often used as a modularisation technique in formal specification languages.
+In these languages, support for other modularisation features is typically added after the language has been defined~\cite{ehrig1992introduction,kesten1998modularization}.
 The Z specification language has a \textit{schema calculus}, whose structuring operations are deliberately designed to look like logical operators, but this does not have to be the case.
-One of the purposes of re-engineering the Z specification language in the development of Object-Z was to enhance the support for modular developments \cite{wordsworth1992software,smith2012object}.
-Similarly, the VVSL language was developed as an approach to modularisation for VDM \cite{middelburg1989vvsl}.
+One of the purposes of re-engineering the Z specification language in the development of Object-Z was to enhance the support for modular developments~\cite{wordsworth1992software,smith2012object}.
+Similarly, the VVSL language was developed as an approach to modularisation for VDM~\cite{middelburg1989vvsl}.

-When Burstall and Goguen presented the semantics of the Clear specification language \cite{burstall1980semantics}, one of their key observations was that the specification-building operators could be given a meaning in a very abstract way, almost independently of the notions of the underlying formalism.
+When Burstall and Goguen presented the semantics of the Clear specification language~\cite{burstall1980semantics}, one of their key observations was that the specification-building operators could be given a meaning in a very abstract way, almost independently of the notions of the underlying formalism.
 They characterised the meaning of a Clear specification as an inter-connected collection of \textit{theories}, where a theory is a closed set of properties derivable from the sentences of the specification.
 In this context, the semantics of the specification-structuring operators become theory transformations, which Burstall and Goguen describe as ``the mathematical essence of Clear semantics''.